indigoxela/tinymcebackport/README.md

 # TinyMCE backport

-Integrates the most recent [TinyMCE](https://www.tiny.cloud/) as alternative WYSIWYG editor for Drupal 7.
+Integrates the most recent and supported [TinyMCE](https://www.tiny.cloud/) as alternative WYSIWYG editor for Drupal 7.

-Fun fact: this is a backport from Backdrop CMS, not from Drupal 10.
+Fun fact: this is a backport from [Backdrop CMS](https://backdropcms.org/), not from Drupal 10.

+It's a standalone module, unrelated to the existing, recently revived TinyMCE module, and also unrelated to the Wysiwyg module.

 ## Installation

-The library (TinyMCE 6.8.x) ships with this module, no need for external code.
+The library (TinyMCE 6.8.x) ships with this module, no need for extra downloads nor the libraries module.

 - Install this module using the zipfile
 - Disable CKEditor 4 on profiles for text formats on admin/config/content/ckeditor

-If filtered_html is the text format you need an editor for, this module should already do its job from that point.
+If filtered_html is the text format you need the editor for, this module should already do its job at that point.
 If IMCE is installed, the image plugin will use that for picking inline images.
 But IMCE is no dependency.